Mushymato/LivestockBazaar/README.md

 ## Installation

-1. Download SMAPI.
+1. Download and install SMAPI.
+2. Download and install StardewUI.
-2. Download this mod and extract the zip into the Mods folder.
+3. Download this mod and install to the Mods folder.

 ## Compatibility